Arizona: 1 officer killed, 1 hurt by suspect in stolen car - WTMJ

 Along with the two officers struck by the vehicle driven by the fleeing suspect, a dealership janitor was struck and left with minor injuries and three troopers also had minor injuries, Gilbert police said.
 It wasn’t clear how the troopers were injured.

-Gilbert police and Pinal Sheriff Mark Lamb said the pursuit began at about 10 p.m.
-Thursday night when a sheriff’s deputy tried to pull over a speeding vehicle and then reported he’d been shot at.
+Gilbert police and Pinal Sheriff Mark Lamb said the pursuit began about 10 p.m.
+Thursday when a sheriff’s deputy tried to pull over a speeding vehicle and then reported he had been shot at.

+Gilbert police said they were still actively processing the crime scene Friday afternoon and had no additional information to release.

-Duggan said the slain officer had touched many lives during his 18 years on the force.
+The slain officer had touched many lives during his 18 years on the force, Duggan said.

 “I just ask that you keep Chris’s family in your thoughts and prayers, and take a moment and be mindful of the brave men and women who are out there daily helping keep our communities safe,” the chief said.